-The Chair of the Remuneration & Engagement Committee is responsible for chairing and overseeing the performance of the Committee, which is responsible for the oversight of the design and implementation of the Society's remuneration policy.
-They are responsible for ensuring that the Society's remuneration and engagement policy and practices are aligned to business strategy and objectives, its risk appetite, and engage our people by delivering rewards appropriate to their needs and wants.
-It also designs the overall remuneration package for the Chief Executive Officer.
+The Remuneration & Engagement Committee is responsible for the oversight of the design and implementation of the Society's remuneration policy.
+They are responsible for ensuring that the Society's remuneration and engagement policy and practices are aligned to business strategy and objectives, its risk appetite, and engages its people by delivering rewards appropriate to their needs and wants.
+The Committee oversees that the engagement and retention activities undertaken within the Society are inclusive and aligned to the different needs and requirements of its people.
+It also recommends to the Board approval of the overall remuneration package for the Chief Executive Officer.